 In matters involving sexual harassment or assault, separate procedures will apply.
-Please refer to [add links to Sexual Assault and Harassment policies]
+Please refer to the sexual assault resources pages or contact the Title IX Coordinator.

 In addition to adjudicating certain violations, the dean of the college, or the dean’s designee, may impose a college or residential suspension prior to a student’s hearing before the College Conduct Board (sometimes referred to as an “interim suspension”).
 During an interim suspension, a student may be denied access to college houses, to the college campus (including classes), and/or to all other college activities and privileges for which the student might otherwise be eligible, as the dean, or the dean’s designee, may determine to be appropriate.

 At any time the College Conduct Board may decide to invoke a formal investigative process in addition to receiving the complaint and the response from the parties involved in a matter alleging a violation of the Code of Student Conduct.

 An investigation generally will include interviews with: (1) the complainant; (2) the respondent; (3) witnesses, if any; and others as determined by the investigator.
 The investigator will also review documents provided by either the complainant or the respondent and will gather other relevant documents.
 Investigators will be trained and will treat all in the process with respect and with neutrality.
 The investigator is responsible for managing the process with reasonable speed under the circumstances.

 All students are expected to cooperate fully in efforts to investigate and enforce this policy.
 Records of the investigation will be held by only the investigator until findings are made and shared with the College Conduct Board.